since 2004

 Amazon Censors LGBTQ Lit

-In LGBTQ issues, activism, censorship, information access, libraries on April 13, 2009 at 2:12 pm
+In activism, censorship, information access, LGBTQ issues, libraries on April 13, 2009 at 2:12 pm

 banned-revolutionaryDuring the last few days, thousands of LGBTQ titles were demoted by Amazon.com including my young adult anthology Revolutionary Voices.